 Having regard to the fact that the Commission may bring proceedings in the Tribunal for a pecuniary penalty under section 92 of the Ordinance against individuals involved in cartel conduct pursuant to section 91 of the Ordinance, the Commission considers it in the public interest also to adopt a Leniency Policy for Individuals Involved in Cartel Conduct (this "Policy").
-Except where there is an earlier leniency application from an undertaking, leniency will be accorded, under this Policy, to the first individual who is willing to terminate his or her involvement in cartel conduct, report that conduct to the Commission and cooperate in the bringing of proceedings against other parties to the cartel.
+This Policy updates and, as of the date of publication on 8 September 2022, supersedes the previous version of the policy issued in April 2020.
+Any leniency applications already made under the previous version of the policy shall be handled under that version of the policy.